aiven/aiven-docs/docs/tools/kubernetes.md

 ## Learn more

-Check out these resources to learn more about Kubernetes and our
+Learn more about Kubernetes and the Aiven Operator:
-operator:

 -   [Aiven Operator for Kubernetes documentation](https://aiven.github.io/aiven-operator)